Bronco’s House: Sonic Landscapes

 Journey Through the Afterlife: Ancient Egyptian Book of the Dead, The British Museum, London

-Sound design for the British Museum’s major new exhibition which presents and explores ancient Egyptian beliefs about life after death.
-November to March 2011.
+Sound design for the British Museum’s major exhibition about ancient Egyptian beliefs regarding life after death.

 The British Music Experience, London

 Commission for the BME, a museum of British rock and pop music situated at the O2 Centre, London.
-Works include; a soundscape using bespoke generative software developed by Clay Interactive; curation and authorship of museum interactive exhibit ‘Hey DJ’; voice-over (Sally Rodgers) for the audio guide to over 100 artifacts.
+Works include a gallery enabling soundscape using bespoke generative software developed by Clay Interactive, curation and authorship of museum interactive exhibit ‘Hey DJ’ and voice-over for the audio guide to over 100 artifacts.